 Program of Study

-The Master of Science in Nutrition is designed to be completed in one year beginning in the summer term, but may be taken in a nine–month accelerated course of study beginning in the fall.
-The program consists of 39 required and 14 elective credits.
-An optional internship elective is available for those who wish to pursue practical experience combined with faculty support.
+The Master of Science in Nutrition is designed to be completed in one year beginning in the summer term, but may be taken in a nine-month accelerated course of study beginning in the fall.
+The program consists of 38 required and 15 elective credits.
+A required 48-hour internship provides practical experience in a student's field of interest.

 The curriculum for the Master of Science in Nutrition program contains two foundational course series: Macronutrient/Micronutrient Nutrition, and Lifecycle Nutrition.
 These courses provide a broad knowledge base for future practice of nutrition.
 NCNM brings these courses to life with cooking labs and guest chefs who reinforce the concepts.